-Once downloaded, you can uncompress the installer and copy the executable file (.bin extension) to the target machine using scp (Mac) or a tool like WinSCP (Windows).
+Once downloaded, you can un-compress the installer in your local workstation and copy the executable file (.bin extension) to the target machine using tools like scp or WinSCP.

 You can also download the XpoLog installer directly from the target machine.
 To do this: